TheZennou/Plaude/README.md

 ## Instructions
 1. Click the green <> Code button, and download the repo as a ZIP file, extract it somewhere.

 2. Make a Perplexity account and activate a Pro subscription.
 Set your preferred model to Claude-3-Opus in the settings.
-Make sure ""NOT"" to cancel your subscription.
+Make sure ""NOT"" to cancel your subscription. *wink wink*

 3. Put the same email you signed up to Perplexity with into `config.ini`.